dotdoom/fastlane-plugin-flutter/README.md

 ## About flutter

-Flutter actions plugin for Fastlane
+Flutter actions plugin for Fastlane.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.

 ## Example